Food That Fixes Hypoglycemia

 Here's the problem.
 The doctors tell people to keep candy or glucose tablets in their pocket in case their blood sugars run low.

-They're looking at this problem very superficially is what's wrong here.
+Looking at this problem very superficially is what's wrong here.

 But if you're taking medication and it's spiking blood sugar too high and then, they're coming down too fast, it could be that you're taking too much medication.